33 Essential Spices I Recommend Stocking Up On

 11. Cumin (Ground):

 This spice is well known worldwide, particularly in Mexican culture.
-Cumin comes as a seed and also as a ground from those seeds.
+Cumin comes as a seed and also as ground from those seeds.
 I’ve always used the grounds since I find them consistently flavored and easier to use.
 If you want to grind your own, which many people do, be sure the seeds are fresh so you get the best flavor results.

 12. Curry Powder:

-Curry is actually a combination of other common spices that include turmeric, coriander, and cumin.
+Curry is a combination of other common spices that include turmeric, coriander, and cumin.
 That blend makes for a beautiful yellow spice that tastes both sweet and spicy.

 13. Dill Weed: